evynprice/baristabot/README.md

 Interested in what all Barista Bot can do?
 Check out the commands wiki page [here](https://github.com/evynprice/baristabot/wiki/Commands).

 ## Self Hosting
 Anyone is welcome to run their own instance of Barista Bot.
-Individuals can clone this repository and build their own artifacts and images or download the successful builds from [Jenkins](https://ci.evyn.me/job/baristabot/) or [DockerHub](https://hub.docker.com/r/evynprice/baristabot).
+Individuals can clone this repository and build their own artifacts and images or pull the successful build images from [DockerHub](https://hub.docker.com/r/evynprice/baristabot).

 Additional information on self-hosting can be found on the wiki page [here](https://github.com/evynprice/baristabot/wiki/Self-Hosting).